 Traditional cotton represents 26,172,678 tonnes produced per year, making it quite simply the most widely produced natural fiber in the world.

 But traditional cotton growing also accounts for 25% of total consumption of chemical pesticides and fertilizers.
-Many GMOs are also present in cotton growing.
+Many GMOs are also used in cotton growing.

-Theother problem with traditional cotton growing: its need for water.
-Cotton cultivation requires enormous amounts of water.
+The other problem with traditional cotton growing is its need for water.
+Growing cotton requires enormous amounts of water.
 A conventional cotton T-shirt requires 2,700 liters of water, the equivalent of 60 to 70 showers.
 By way of comparison, 900 liters are used to produce one kilo of corn.
 Today, over 50% of the world's cotton is irrigated.
 The result?
 In organic cotton-producing countries such as China and India, access to drinking water has become complicated.
 A well-known example: the Aral Sea, which was drained by 80% between 1960 and 2000 due to cotton production.
 It is also estimated that half the cotton produced in Uzbekistan is the result of state-sponsored forced labor.

-As previously stated, conventional cotton cultivation requires the use of numerous chemicals to grow the flower and improve yields.
+As previously stated, conventional cotton cultivation requires numerous chemical products to ensure flower growth and improve yields.
 Insecticides, chlorine and heavy metals are all highly harmful.
 For example, if we compare the cultivation of cotton with that of vegetables, it takes 10 times as many chemicals to produce cotton.
 These chemicals are extremely harmful to both humans and the planet: when pesticides and herbicides are sprayed, they end up in the soil, then spread to groundwater, contaminating soil, water and even the air.
 Today, we know that the chemicals used in cotton cultivation are responsible for infertility, hormonal disorders, depression, disease, cancer and birth defects.
 Some of the substances used are banned in the European Union.

 A France Info report showed that the number of skin cancers has risen from 800,000 in 2001 to 1,200,000 in 2016, in the Punjab region of India (one of the world's biggest cotton exporters).
-Also in this region of India, there is said to be one sick person per family in villages surrounded by cotton fields, due to cotton production.
+Furthermore, in this region of India, there is an estimated one sick person per family in villages surrounded by cotton fields, due to cotton production.

-The working conditions of cotton growers are disastrous, and the consequences of this production have a direct impact on their health.
+The working conditions of cotton growers are disastrous, and the consequences of this production are direct on their health.
 In countries where there is little or no framework of labor laws, child exploitation remains the norm.